-Toronto and Region Conservation (TRCA) in partnership with the City of Toronto, has now completed the Ashbridges Bay Erosion and Sediment Control, Conservation Ontario Class Environmental Assessment.
+Toronto and Region Conservation Authority (TRCA) in partnership with the City of Toronto, has now completed the Ashbridges Bay Erosion and Sediment Control, Conservation Ontario Class Environmental Assessment.
 The study was undertaken to address the existing navigation risk caused by sediment deposition at the harbour entrance at Coatsworth Cut, while considering approved projects and waterfront planning initiatives in the area.

 Ashbridges Bay Erosion and Sediment Control Environmental Assessment

 The Toronto and Region Conservation Authority (TRCA) and the City of Toronto have completed a Class Environmental Assessment for the Ashbridges Bay Erosion and Sediment Control Study.

 The Ashbridges Bay Erosion and Sediment Control study was undertaken in accordance with the Conservation Ontario Class Environmental Assessment for Remedial Flood and Erosion Control Projects.
 Two Public Information Centres were held to present and receive input on alternative solutions (June 19, 2013) and the recommended solution (February 6, 2014).
 An Environmental Study Report (ESR) was completed (link below).

 - Environmental Study Report: Ashbridges Bay EA ESR Report

 - Environmental Study Report Appendicies: Ashbridges Bay EA ESR Appendices